Thursday, June 11, 2009

 Her funeral, an affair as simple and unpretentious as the life she lived (she had planned all the details and paid all the expenses years beforehand), was today, and I do not think I have yet begun to miss her as I will in the years to come.
 She has been a fixture in my life for the entirety of it and the matriarch of our family for even longer.
 She embodied selflessness, living her life for her family.
 Oma always knew the whereabouts and accomplishments of her grandchildren and great grandchildren, and took no small pleasure in telling her friends about them.
 It was her capacity for love, true and unconditional love, that distinguished her from so many other people in this world.

 I do not know what happens after death.
 I suspect it might be nothing, and am okay with that.
-Whatever it is, I know that Oma, long-loving and ever-uncomplaining, is a
+Whatever it is, I know that Oma, long-loving and ever-uncomplaining, is at peace.

 Saturday, February 21, 2009